caerphoto/velum/README.md

 ## To Do

-1. Image uploader for admin page.
+1. Image uploader/manager for admin page.

 2. Ensure there are no duplicate slugs.

 3. RSS feeds for main site, and maybe per-tag?

+4. Themes!